-It's common practice when somebody decides that they want to take apart a wrist watch to just purchase the cheapest set of small screwdrivers they can find.
-The majority of these are made in either India or China and although they may look OK at first glance as soon as you start using one of the mini screwdrivers you will start to realise why they were so cheap.
+It's common practice when somebody decides that they want to take apart a wristwatch to just purchase the cheapest set of small screwdrivers they can find.
+The majority of these are made in either India or China and although they may look OK at first glance, or seem amazing value, as soon as you start using one of the screwdrivers you will start to realise why they were so cheap.

 These differences may be acceptable in larger tools but when working on delicate parts often smaller than 1mm it's vital to have good control and precision quality.

-The most expensive part of the watchmakers screwdriver is the handle.
+The most expensive part of the watchmaker's screwdriver is the handle.
 The ends are usually universally coloured with color-coded hex heads so you can quickly identify which screwdriver size you are working with.
 All the top brands use the same colour coding system:

-The number next to the colour refers to the blade width in millimeters.
+The number next to the colour refers to the blade width in millimetres.

 Image courtesy of taylorhorology

-The handles themselves are usually made from stainless steel and knurled to produce a shaft that has a nice grip to its surface.
+Knurled handles produce a shaft that has a better grip on its surface.
 In recent years an ergonomic handle has been produced that offers a rubberised coating onto the shaft of the handle but the general consensus is that these are best left alone as they "desensitize the true feel" of the screwdriver.

-Finally, all good watchmakers screwdrivers will have a ball bearing swivel action on the top piece of the screwdriver handle.
+Finally, all good watchmakers' screwdrivers will have swivel heads.
+A ball-bearing swivel action on the top piece of the screwdriver handle enables this action.
 This is vital when working on delicate parts because anything short of a smooth rotation as you screw or unscrew could result in a slip and a slide off the screw and onto more important watch parts.

-In the image you will notice the tiny grub screw that is used to hold the blade in position.
-It is by loosening and tightening this screw that you can replace your screwdriver blades.
-In cheap screwdrivers you will notice that this small grub screw often fails to grip the blade correctly causing the blade to rotate during use.
+In cheap screwdrivers, you will notice that this small grub screw often fails to grip the replaceable blades correctly causing the blade to rotate during use.
 Not great when screwing and un-screwing!

 Due to huge variations in watch screws, screwdriver blades will often have to be reshaped for different watches and their screws.

-Selecting the correct sized screwdriver that is the same width of the screw slot is vital to avoid damaging the both the screw head or the surrounding areas of the screw.
+Selecting the correct sized screwdriver that is the same width as the screw slot is vital to avoid damaging both the screw head and the surrounding areas of the screw.

-When purchasing your screwdrivers you will have the choice of whether to purchase an individual screwdriver as a set in a rotating stand, a wooden box or a plastic wallet.
+When purchasing your watchmaker screwdrivers you will have the choice of whether to purchase an individual screwdriver as a set in a rotating stand, a wooden box or a plastic wallet.
 A 4, 5 or 6 piece screwdriver set of the most popular sizes should see you through most jobs.